Skip to Content

 Sexual Harassment

 Sexual harassment can involve unwanted touching, sexual comments, requests for dates, or pressure to engage in sexual activity.
 It may also involve explicit images, texts, or emails, as well as situations in which job benefits or protection from punishment are tied to sexual favors.
-Sexual harassment can be carried out by supervisors, coworkers, or even clients.
+This conduct can occur between people of any gender, and we speak with men and women who have been harassed by male or female supervisors, coworkers, or clients.

 Racial & National Origin Harassment

 In some workplaces, employees face racial slurs, racist jokes, offensive symbols, or constant mockery of their accent or background.
-Even if the comments are described as “just joking,” they can create a hostile work environment when they target race or national origin and make it harder for an employee to do their job without fear.
+Even if the comments are brushed off as joking, they can create a hostile work environment when they target race or national origin and make it harder for an employee to do their job without fear.
 A workplace harassment attorney can help assess whether this pattern of conduct may support a legal claim.

 Pregnancy & Gender Based Harassment

-Workers who are pregnant, returning from maternity leave, or perceived as less committed because of family responsibilities may face comments about their appearance, their ability to do their job, or their decision to have children.
+Workers who are pregnant, returning from parental leave, or perceived as less committed because of family responsibilities may hear comments about their appearance, their ability to do their job, or their decision to have children.
 Others are mocked or sidelined because they do not fit stereotypes about how men or women should act at work.
-This type of conduct can be tied to both harassment and discrimination.
+This type of conduct can be tied to both harassment and discrimination, especially when it is followed by a demotion, job loss, or reduction in hours.

 Sexual Orientation & Gender Identity Harassment